 - for the traffic in uplink direction, correct the value of "burstArrivalTime" attribute of the "tscaiInputUl" attribute based on the latest received time offset measurement from the UPF and set the uplink TSCAI Burst Arrival Time as the sum of correct value and the UE-DS-TT Residence Time.

 - correct the value of "periodicity" attribute of the "tscaiInputUl" and/or "tscaiInputDl" based on the latest received cumulative rateRatio measurement from the UPF and set the TSCAI Periodicity as the corrected value.

+- If the "TimeSensitiveCommunication" feature is supported and the TSCAI Survival Time Information is received:

+- when the "surTimeInNumMsg" attribute is received, convert the value of "surTimeInNumMsg" attribute of the "tscaiInputUl" and/or "tscaiInputDl" attributes into time units by multiplying its value by the corrected uplink TSCAI Periodicity and/or downlink TSCAI Periodicity respectively, and set the TSCAI Survival Time to the calculated value; or

+- when the "surTimeInTime" is received, correct the value of "surTimeInTime" attribute of the "tscaiInputUl" and/or "tscaiInputDl" attributes based on the latest received cumulative rateRatio measurement from the UPF and set the TSCAI Survival Time to the corrected value.

 If the "TimeSensitiveCommunication" feature is supported and if the Time Domain information is included in the "tscaiTimeDom" attribute of the PCC rule, then the SMF may determine the time offset and cumulative rateRatio based on received Time Domain and adjust the TSCAI information as described above.
 If Time Domain information is not provided or the SMF does not have synchronization information available, then the SMF will not adjust the TSCAI information.